JTSDK/jtsdk-tools/README.md

 noted, there will be no branches or tags maintained.
 If circumstances mandate a change in this approach, tags will be placed in the release section.

+# Supported Operating Systems
+At present, this repository only supports Windows.
+Later releases with include generic Linux support, and additional Ubuntu / Debian specific artifacts.

+### WIndows
+* Win-10 x86-64 / x86-32
+* Win-7|8 x86-64 / x86-32, in theory, but not tested.
+* Win-XP and Vista are not supported.

+### Linux
+* Linux - Unsupported at this time.
+* Arm Devices - Unsupported at this time.

+>Note - The Core tool-chain does not require x86-64 bit applications.
+However, it is highly recommended to use x86-64 if your hardware supports it.

 ## Supported Tool Chain
 * [JTSDK-Tools v3.0.0-7 Beta](https://sourceforge.net/projects/jtsdk/files/win32/3.0.0/beta-testing/)